Skip to Main Content

 Risk of bleeding increases greatly once INR is greater than 5.
 You should:

-INR greater than 8
+INR greater than 8 with no or minor bleeding

 Risk of bleeding increases further once INR is greater than 8.
 You should:

-• Restart warfarin when INR less than 5
+• restart warfarin when INR less than 5

 Bibliography